neptunial/ParkInGhentPebble/README.md

 ParkInGhentPebble
 =================

-Park in Ghent app for Pebble
+Park in Ghent app for Pebble.

+TODO : For the moment only an overview of parking/available, detailview for each parking added soon.